A brief tour of OTB Applications¶

 application with the script called

-Launching an application with no or incomplete parameters will make the launcher display a summary of the parameters, indicating the mandatory parameters missing to allow for application execution.
+Launching an application without parameters, or with incomplete parameters, will cause the launcher to display a summary of the parameters.
+This summary will display the minimum set of parameters that are required to execute the application.
 Here is an example with the OrthoRectification application:

 $ otbcli_OrthoRectification ERROR: Waiting for at least one parameter... ====================== HELP CONTEXT ====================== NAME: OrthoRectification DESCRIPTION: This application allows to ortho-rectify optical images from supported sensors.
 EXAMPLE OF USE: otbcli_OrthoRectification -io.in QB_TOULOUSE_MUL_Extract_500_500.tif -io.out QB_Toulouse_ortho.tif DOCUMENTATION: http://www.orfeo-toolbox.org/Applications/OrthoRectification.html ======================= PARAMETERS ======================= -progress <boolean> Report progress MISSING -io.in <string> Input Image MISSING -io.out <string> [pixel] Output Image [pixel=uint8/int8/uint16/int16/uint32/int32/float/double] -map <string> Output Map Projection [utm/lambert2/lambert93/transmercator/wgs/epsg] MISSING -map.utm.zone <int32> Zone number -map.utm.northhem <boolean> Northern Hemisphere -map.transmercator.falseeasting <float> False easting -map.transmercator.falsenorthing <float> False northing -map.transmercator.scale <float> Scale factor -map.epsg.code <int32> EPSG Code -outputs.mode <string> Parameters estimation modes [auto/autosize/autospacing] MISSING -outputs.ulx <float> Upper Left X MISSING -outputs.uly <float> Upper Left Y MISSING -outputs.sizex <int32> Size X MISSING -outputs.sizey <int32> Size Y MISSING -outputs.spacingx <float> Pixel Size X MISSING -outputs.spacingy <float> Pixel Size Y -outputs.isotropic <boolean> Force isotropic spacing by default -elev.dem <string> DEM directory -elev.geoid <string> Geoid File -elev.default <float> Average Elevation -interpolator <string> Interpolation [nn/linear/bco] -interpolator.bco.radius <int32> Radius for bicubic interpolation -opt.rpc <int32> RPC modeling (points per axis) -opt.ram <int32> Available memory for processing (in MB) -opt.gridspacing <float> Resampling grid spacing